 You can get involved through becoming a research participant, or through working with researchers to help shape research projects.

-To find out more about research and be connected to researchers running trials you might be interested in visit the UK Clinical Trials Gateway.
+To find out more about research and be connected to researchers running trials you can visit the Be Part of Research website.

 If you are interested in research into dementia, you can visit Join Dementia Research.